AdityaCoppisetti/keylouder/journal.md

 <img width="868" height="938" alt="image" src="https://github.com/user-attachments/assets/bfc948b3-b49b-4f0b-af93-b233c14aa58d" />

  i dont want to mess my previous case up so im creating a different onshape document entirely and exporting the pcb again

+ i made holes in the pcb so i could screw it in and mount it , i however think that the holes ive made are too big so i might have to design a specific washer